 - Tanks are barren and lack texture and features that engage the interest of the marine mammals held in them.
-Sea pens are sometimes better, but often located in areas with poor water quality.
+Sea pens are sometimes better, but often located in areas with high tourist traffic but poor water quality.

 - Dolphin sea pen enclosures in Asia and the Caribbean are considered to be at extreme risk from hurricanes and tsunamis.
 Their construction also degrades coastal habitat, destroying mangroves and damaging coral reefs.

-- While the rate of expansion of swim-with-dolphin attractions in the Caribbean has slowed in the past decade, new facilities continue to be built.
-Several dolphin facilities in the Wider Caribbean Region have been severely damaged or destroyed by increasingly massive hurricanes (the 2017 season was particularly destructive), the result of climate change.
+- Several dolphin facilities in the Wider Caribbean Region have been severely damaged or destroyed by increasingly massive hurricanes (the 2017 season was particularly destructive), the result of climate change.

 - A 2017 review of sea otters in captivity notes that the space provided even this small marine mammal is not typically sufficient for the animals’ needs.

 - The US Department of Agriculture proposed updating its captive marine mammal regulations in 2016, yet these updates did not include expanding the space requirements for any species.
-Regardless, as of 2018, the proposal was no longer being considered for finalization and the US regulations remain 35 years out of date.
+Regardless, as of 2017, the proposal was withdrawn and the US regulations remain almost 40 years out of date.

-- Studies examining health records over multiple years have been published in the past decade and have identified several health conditions afflicting marine mammals at higher rates in captivity than in the wild.
+- Studies examining health records over multiple years have identified several health conditions afflicting marine mammals at higher rates in captivity than in the wild.
 The public display industry addresses the symptoms of these conditions rather than determining the causes and preventing the conditions from developing in the first instance.

 - Animal health records and necropsy (animal autopsy) results are treated as proprietary information, rather than valuable scientific data.
 Access to this information is therefore strictly controlled by the public display industry, rather than made available openly to the research community.

 - One 2014 study determined that a captive male orca spent almost 70 percent of his time nearly motionless.
-This is in contrast to recent studies, from 2011, 2012, and 2013, showing free-ranging orcas may travel up to 140 miles a day for up to 30–40 days without rest.
+This is in contrast to studies from 2011, 2012, and 2013 showing free-ranging orcas may travel up to 140 miles a day for up to 30–40 days without rest.

 - Captive marine mammals often damage their teeth by chewing, or rubbing their teeth on, concrete tank walls and floors and biting down on metal gates.
 Walruses often have their tusks removed entirely to prevent tusk breakage and orcas routinely grind their teeth down to the gum line from these behaviors.

 - Captive facilities often provide marine mammals with plastic and rubber “toys” and ropes and claim these enrich their lives.
-However, these inanimate objects are often ignored and almost no research has been conducted over the years to confirm whether the animals actually engage with them in any meaningful way.
+However, these inanimate objects are often ignored, and what little research has been conducted over the years on this topic indicates that such objects fail to engage the animals in any meaningful way.